TAPInspector: Safety and Liveness Verification of Concurrent Trigger-Action IoT Systems: Implementation and Evaluation

-Besides, TAPInspector also identify violations about concurrency, rule latency, or device connections from our new defined apps (\textit{N 1-3} and \textit{Group N 4-5}). \textit{N 1} contains two rules shown in Fig. \ref{fig:channel}(a).
-We check \textit{N 1} with a property: ``the curling iron should never be turned off when no one is present''. \textit{N 2} contains two concurrent rules on the same device, but with different latency. \textit{N 3} contains an extended action and a time-related event that can stop the extended action. \textit{Group N 4} contains several apps interacted with a device connection.
-Apps in \textit{Group N 5} involve both rule latency and physical channels.
+We summarize the accuracy result of TAPInspector and other approaches in Table \ref{tab:accuarcy}.
+TAPInspector identifies all known violations in 9 individual SmartApps (\textit{ID 1-9}) and 6 SmartApp groups (\textit{Group 1-6}).
+Note that \textit{ID 5.1} can generate a fake event using a string-based method invocation by reflection.
+We fine-tune TAPInspector to support such method invocation to improve the accuracy of ICFG construction.
+Thus, TAPInspector can successfully identify this fake event leading to turning off the alarm when there is smoke.
+Besides, TAPInspector also identify violations in our new defined apps (\textit{N1-3} and \textit{Group N4-5}).
 For these apps, SOTERIA, IoTSAN, and \textsc{IotCom} identified no or incorrect violations.
-For instance, \textit{N 2} unlocks or locks the door depending on the user's presence.
-IoTSAN and \textsc{IotCom} expose that there is an action conflict in \textit{N 2}.
-But in fact, with different T2A latency, the two actions are desired to be executed sequentially.
-By considering varying rule latency, TAPInspector can identified the violation of \textit{N 2} that the door is unlocked after the user is not present.
+For instance, \textit{N2} unlocks or locks the door depending on the user's presence.
+IoTSAN and \textsc{IotCom} expose that there is an action conflict in \textit{N2}.
+But in fact, with different T2A latency, the two actions are scheduled to be executed in order.
+By considering varying rule latency, TAPInspector identifies the violation in \textit{N2} that the door is unlocked after the user is not present. \textit{Group N4} has a connection-related violation that other tools cannot find.
+TAPInspector considers both the temperature channel as a tardy channel and T2A latency and hence can identify the violation in \textit{Group N5}.
+But in the detection process of other tools, the first rule can always be executed before the third rule.
 In summary, TAPInspector achieves 100\% accuracy for this benchmark.